Now Reading

 The sacral chakra, also known as the Swadhisthana Chakra, is the second chakra in the system, located in the lower abdomen, about two inches below the navel.

 The sacral chakra is associated with the water element, which is fluid and adaptable.
-It is connected to our emotional body, creative energy, and our ability to feel pleasure, joy, and passion.
+It is connected to our emotional body, creative energy, and the ability to feel pleasure, joy, and passion.
 It governs our sexuality, creativity, and the ability to form and maintain intimate relationships.

 Open sacral chakra